-The report of Directors of Fund Manager has been prepared in full compliance with Tanzania Financial Reporting Standard No.1 (TFRS 1) on report of those charged with Governance.
+The report of Directors of Fund Manager has been prepared in full compliance with Tanzania Financial Reporting Standard No.1 (TFRS 1) on Report by Those Charged with Governance.

 By order of the Board

-Casmir Sumba Kyuki Chairman Date
+Prof. Faustin Rweshabura Kamuzora Chairman Date

-Judika Loti King'ori Director
+Dr. Judika Loti King'ori Director Date

-Director

-STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2023
+STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2024

-The Fund Manager's Directors are responsible for the preparation of the financial statements that give a true and fair view of Children Career Plan Unit Trust Scheme (Watoto Fund), comprising the statement of financial position at as 30 June 2023, and the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies, in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+The Fund Manager's Directors are responsible for the preparation of the financial statements that give a true and fair view of Children Career Plan Unit Trust Scheme (Watoto Fund), comprising the statement of profit or loss and other comprehensive income, the statement of financial position as at 30 June 2024, the statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and the notes to the financial statements, including material accounting policies, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.